-The University of Edinburgh is now welcoming students from individual countries to apply for the David and Molly Pyott foundation grants in Ophthalmology.
+The University of Edinburgh is now welcoming students from individual countries to apply for the David and Molly Pyott Foundation Scholarships in Ophthalmology.

 Valuable opportunity for international postgraduate students